Training Opportunity: Family-Engaged Case Planning in Youth Probation

 Any probation department can apply for this opportunity.
 The jurisdiction must be able to establish a team with the following composition:

-3. two community partners (a young person with prior experience on probation, a family member of a young person with prior experience on probation and/or a community-based organization or leader who works directly with, and on behalf of, young people on probation).
+• three community partners (a young person with prior experience on probation, a family member of a young person with prior experience on probation and a community-based organization or leader who works directly with, and on behalf of, young people on probation).

 • The team members should:

-• Team members must be able to complete Casey’s online probation transformation training series between July and September, prior to the launch of the family-engaged case planning training course.
-The estimated time required to complete the full series is 12 hours per individual, though individual pacing may vary.
+• Team members must be able to complete Casey’s online probation transformation training series between June and September, prior to the launch of the family-engaged case planning training course.
+Estimated time required to complete the full series is 12 hours per individual, though individual pacing may vary.

-• Team members attend, actively participate in and complete all required assignments for the family-engaged case planning training course between October and November.
+• Team members attend, actively participate in and complete all required assignments for a virtual pre-launch session in July and the family-engaged case planning training course in October.

 • The jurisdiction (team members and agency leadership) intends to implement family-engaged case planning following the training.
 Given that each jurisdiction will need to plan and tailor what works best for it, sites are not expected to adopt the full family-engaged case planning model immediately following the training.
 However, it is expected that jurisdictions create a detailed work plan for their local family case planning transformation, including the steps and timeline needed to get there.
 Coaching and support from national trainers will be available to develop the work plan.